sindhuOsisoft/OCS-Docs/content/overview/get-started/introduction-portal-interface.md

 ## OCS features

 The left pane contains a collapsable menu.
 Click a menu item to expand a section and access OCS features.
-Click the **COLLAPSE** chevron at the bottom of the menu to collapse or expand the menu. <!--Angela Flores 6/23/21 - I would take the feature menu screenshot out.
+Click the **COLLAPSE** chevrons at the bottom of the menu to collapse or expand the menu to show only icons or view both text and icons. <!--Angela Flores 6/23/21 - I would take the feature menu screenshot out.
 The list below explains the contents.
 Given the rapid pace of development, this screenshot is always going to be out-of-date. --><!--VTT 9/20/21 - Removed feature menu screenshot for rebranding.-->

 OCS includes the following features: